3D Printed Model Helps Clinical Team Plan Surgery for Infant with Multiple Heart Defects

-The most common type of heart defect is a ventricular septal defect (VSD) – a condition which affects 42 of every 10,000 newborn babies.
+The most common type of heart defect is a ventricular septal defect (VSD).
 Many VSDs are small and close on their own, however in some cases there are further complications, such as in this case, where surgical intervention is often required.

-A baby boy presented with a combination of heart defects including a large complex inlet VSD, an aortic arch hypoplasia caused by an undeveloped aorta, a coarctation caused by a narrowing of the aorta, and a small left ventricular outflow tract (LVOT) obstruction of the aortic annulus.
+A male infant presented with a combination of heart defects encompassing a sizable and intricate inlet VSD, an aortic arch hypoplasia stemming from an underdeveloped aorta, a coarctation caused by a narrowing of the aorta, and a minor obstruction in the left ventricular outflow tract (LVOT) at the aortic annulus.

 The intricate amalgamation of these diverse heart defects extended beyond cardiovascular implications to impact his pulmonary function.
 The left lung had collapsed, and the right lung had also been compromised, leading to respiratory challenges.